juanmedeot/data-warehouse-yelp-reviews/README.md

 ## 📜 License
-This project uses publicly available Yelp Open Dataset and under MIT License.
+This project was created under MIT License and uses publicly available Yelp Open Dataset.